 Management uses a systematic methodology to determine its allowance for credit losses for held to maturity debt securities.
 The allowance for credit losses is a valuation account that is deducted from the amortized cost basis to present the net amount expected to be collected on the held to maturity portfolio.
 Management considers the effects of past events, current conditions, and reasonable and supportable forecasts on the collectability of the portfolio.
 The Company's estimate of its allowance for credit losses involves a high degree of judgment; therefore, management's process for determining expected credit losses may result in a range of expected credit losses.
 Management monitors the held to maturity portfolio to determine whether a valuation account would need to be recorded.
-As of September 30, 2023, the Company had \$19,637 of held to maturity securities and no related valuation account.
+As of June 30, 2023, the Company had \$19,642 of held to maturity securities and no related valuation account.

 For available for sale debt securities in an unrealized loss position, the Company will first assess whether (i) it intends to sell or (ii) it is more likely than not that it will be required to sell the debt security before recovery of its amortized cost basis.
 If either case is applicable, any previously recognized allowances are charged off and the debt security's amortized cost is written down to fair value through income.
 If neither case is applicable, the debt security is evaluated to determine whether the decline in fair value has resulted from credit losses or other factors.
-In making this assessment, the Company considers the extent to which fair value is less than amortized cost, any changes to the rating of the debt security by a rating agency and any adverse conditions specifically related to be collected from the debt security are compared to the amortized cost basis of the debt security.
+In making this assessment, the Company considers the extent to which fair value is less than amortized cost, any changes to the rating of the debt security by a rating agency and any adverse conditions specifically related to the debt security, among other factors.
+If this assessment indicates that a credit loss exists, the present value of cash flows expected to be collected from the debt security are compared to the amortized cost basis of the debt security.
 If the present value of cash flows expected to be collected is less than the amortized cost basis, a credit loss exists and an allowance for credit losses is recorded for the credit loss, limited by the amount by which the fair value is less than the amortized cost basis.
-Any impairment that has not been recorded through allowance for credit losses is recorded for the allowance are reported in the income statement as a component of credit loss expense.
-Available for sale debt securities are charged off any submance, written down through income when deemed uncollectible by the Company or when either of the aforementioned criteria regarding intent or requirement to sell is more to sell is more interval.
+Any impairment that has not been recorded through allowance for credit losses is recognized in other comprehensive income (loss), net of tax.
+Adjustments to the allowance are reported in the income statement as a component of credit loss expense.
+Available for sale debt securities are charged off against the allowance or, in the absence of any allowance, written down through income when deemed uncollectible by the Company or when either of the aforementioned criteria regarding intent or requirement to sell is met.